-A slice of suburban life in sprawling Los Angeles, Sherman Oaks is where mom ‘n pop shops still thrive on avenues parallel to streets lined with leafy trees.
+A slice of suburban life in sprawling Los Angeles, Sherman Oaks, CA is where mom ‘n pop shops still thrive on avenues parallel to streets lined with leafy trees.
 This quieter personality, especially compared to the nearby neighborhoods like Studio City and Bel Air, draws traditional businesses such as nonprofits, media groups, business and financial firms, and, of course, retail – Sherman Oaks is all but synonymous with its eponymous Galleria.
 Where the Galleria sits, the crux between the 101 Ventura Freeway and the 405 San Diego Freeway, is the busiest intersection in the entire San Fernando Valley.

 Sherman Oaks Office Space | Lease Data & Trends

 Sherman Oaks, CA is part of the greater San Fernando Valley & Ventura County region, where asking prices tend to lean on the more affordable side of Los Angeles commercial real estate prices.